 How much you can withdraw sustainably using income drawdown depends on a range of factors, including investing returns.
 But for the purpose of this example, pension savings of almost £214,000 would be required to recreate an equivalent state pension income.
 This is potentially a little less savings required than required through an annuity, but it does rely on how your investments perform over time and comes without the guarantee that the income will last until you die.
 It also requires you to carefully monitor and manage your investment.

-Have you explored our website?
-We have lots of other useful tools and calculators that can help you prepare for your retirement.
-A great starting point is our financial money checkup which can be accessed here.
+We have lots of useful tools and calculators that can help you prepare for your retirement.
+A great starting point is our financial money checkup.

 The Government offers a free and impartial guidance service to help you understand your options at retirement.
 This is available via the web, telephone or face-to-face through government approved organisations, such as The Pensions Advisory Service and the Citizens Advice Bureau.
 You can find out more by going to www.pensionwise.gov.uk or by calling Pension Wise on 0800 138 3944.